cataseven/Keenetic-Router-Pro/README.md

 ## ⚙️ Configuration

+## 🔒 Security, Firewall & Port Forwarding

+To use this integration **securely**, it is strongly recommended to configure **Firewall rules** and **Port Forwarding** properly on your Keenetic router.
+This section explains *why* it matters and *how* to do it.

+### ⚠️ Why Firewall Configuration Is Important

+* Home Assistant communicates with the router via its **web management API**
+* Exposing router services directly to the internet **without restrictions** is a security risk
+* Proper firewall rules ensure:

+  * Only trusted devices (Home Assistant) can access the router
+  * No unintended WAN access to router management services

+Think of the firewall as a bouncer with a clipboard.
+Only invited guests get in.

+---

+### 🧠 Summary

+* No port forwarding needed for local setups
+* Use firewall rules to limit access to Home Assistant only
+* Prefer VPN over exposed ports
+* Treat router access like root access — carefully

+---

 ### 1. Add the Integration

 Settings > Devices & Services > Add Integration > **Keenetic Router Pro**